 When it’s snowing heavily out, the best thing to do is just stay home if you can.
 Let the snow pile up and the winds blow!
 Curl up with a good book on the couch and maybe do some binge watching on Netflix.

 But what if you can’t stay home?
 Maybe your child is sick and needs medicine.
-Maybe you have to go into work.
-Whatever the reason, here are a few things you need to keep in mind when hitting the road in the snow.
+Maybe you have to go to work.
+Whatever the reason, here are some safety recommendations when hitting the road in the snow.